ac427/lb-test/Readme.md

 # Simple Nginx Load Balancer

+## Prerequisite
+  Have host with docker and docker-compose installed and access to Internet

+## Setup
-The docker-compose.yaml has 3 servers, 2 web and 1 load balancer
+The docker-compose.yaml has 3 servers, 2 web and 1 load balancer defined.
 The web apps run a simple python bottle app that has two routes
   - /hello ; returns Hello + hostname
   - /ping; returns 200 status

-# Health checks
+## Health checks
-NGIX health checks are not available in free version :( http://nginx.org/en/docs/http/ngx_http_upstream_hc_module.html
+NGIX health checks are not available in free version :roll_eyes:

+http://nginx.org/en/docs/http/ngx_http_upstream_hc_module.html

-# Bottle app return codes
+# Default Bottle app return codes.

   Nginx forwards the return code from the bottle app.
 This can be customized if we want to send custom responses.

-  200 - on valid route
+  - 200 - on valid route
-  404 - when there is no route
+  - 404 - when there is no route
-  5xx - when the app fails to respond to route.
+  - 503 - when the app fails to respond to route.
 Hard to reproduce

-# Pre req
-  Have host with docker and docker-compose installed and access to Internet
+  We can also customize the responses and send a different return codes depending on route logic/action

 # How to run

-Bring all the containers using docker-compose
+Bring all the containers up using docker-compose

 ```
 [abc@foo 15:48:32 - new_relic]$docker-compose up